Creator-Solutions/Orchestra-Framework/README.md

 <br/><br/><br/>

 ## About this project
-This framework began as a custom-built solution for an e-commerce store before I had any knowledge of well-known frameworks such as Laravel and Symfony.
-Over time I began to release that due to the way the framework was built, it solved a lot of issues I had with vanilla PHP scripts.
-It was then when I realized, the capabilities and possibilities, it could have as a standalone framework.
-It has become a tool to manage and create various Web-based projects, where it can serve as a Full-Stack codebase in one codebase, or used as a RESTFul API.
+This framework started as a custom-built solution for an e-commerce store before I had experience with popular frameworks like Laravel and Symfony.
+Over time, I realized that the unique way the framework was structured solved many challenges I encountered with vanilla PHP.
+It was then that I recognized its potential as a standalone framework, offering robust capabilities for managing and creating various web-based projects.
+Whether used as a full-stack codebase or solely as a RESTful API, it has grown into a powerful tool for developers.

-As of October 2023, the project's main abilities, were only extended to REST API requests.
-As of July 2024, the frameworks' abilities now extend to popular frontend frameworks such as Angular, React, and Vue, or the framework's in-house pulse templates to build full-scale web applications, allowing developers the freedom of using tech-stacks catered to their needs or developing web applications that are server-side rendered.
-The possibilities are endless.
+As of October 2023, the framework was primarily focused on handling REST API requests.
+However, by July 2024, its capabilities have expanded to support popular frontend frameworks such as Angular, React, and Vue, in addition to its native Pulse templates.
+This allows developers the flexibility to choose their preferred tech stacks or leverage server-side rendering for building full-scale web applications.
+The framework's versatility opens up endless possibilities for development.
 <br/><br/>

 ## Using the framework